lionrajkumar/lionrajkumar/README.md

 ### Hi there 👋
+- 🔭 I’m currently working as a PHP web application developer at Integrass Inc.
+- 🌱 I’m currently learning laravel, moodle and some PHP frameworks.
+Also, I have been learning some tricks to writing my code with optimization and reusability like SOLID principle for my own projects and official projects
+- 💬 You can ask me about moodle plugin development and customization, laravel tricks for code optimaization and PHP related Queries I can help you to resolve your queries with best of my knowledge
+- 📫 How to reach me: visit [lionrajkumar.com](http://lionrajkumar.com) or Send me the friend request will discuss over any live chats.
+- ⚡ Fun fact: love to create/learn new technology of coding

+Thank you.
+Keeb in touch. :+1:

 <!--
 **lionrajkumar/lionrajkumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.